E-commerce

 What is a useful e-commerce SEO audit?

-A useful SEO audit connects measurable findings to prioritized actions with an owner and a deadline.
+A useful SEO audit connects measurable findings to prioritized actions with an owner and a due date.
 It is not a list of 200 problems: it is a work plan.
-Google's Search Essentials remind us that prohibited techniques can lead to lower rankings or the absence of rich results: the audit must therefore verify compliance with general rules before optimizing details.
+Google’s basic requirements remind us that prohibited techniques can lead to a lower ranking or no rich results: the audit should therefore check compliance with general guidelines before optimizing details.

 Google Search Central, SEO Starter Guide (free translation)